stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/03-environment-specific-configuration.md

 ``mvn compile vertx:run``{{execute T1 interrupt}}

-In the output you should now see that the server is starting on port 8082 and not 10080 like before
+In the output you should now see that the server is starting on port 8082 and not 10080 like before.

 Click on the **Local Web Browser** tab in the console frame of this browser window, which will open another tab or window of your browser pointing to port 8082 on your client.